Foot Pain: 14 Causes & How to Relieve

-Foot pain is generally caused by using high heels or tight shoes for a prolonged period of time, as well as excessive physical activity or pregnancy.
+Foot pain can be caused by using tight shoes or high heels or a prolonged period of time, or it can be brought on by excessive physical activity or pregnancy.
 Pain in these cases is usually not an urgent finding, and can be treated at home with rest, ice and massage.

-However, foot pain can also be a sign of a more serious condition, like plantar fasciitis, tendinitis or rheumatoid arthritis, especially if pain interferes with walking or worsening over time.
+However, foot pain can also be a sign of a more serious condition, like plantar fasciitis, tendinitis or rheumatoid arthritis, especially if the pain interferes with walking and worsens over time.

-It is important to consult your family doctor or an orthopedic surgeon if your foot pain does not improve, if you experience other symptoms, or if you notice foot pain after a fall or injury.
+It is important to consult your family doctor or an orthopedic surgeon if your foot pain does not improve with time, or if you experience other symptoms.
+Foot pain after a specific injury or a fall should also be assessed promptly.
 The doctor will assess your condition to confirm a diagnosis, which will guide the appropriate treatment.

 What causes foot pain?